 The success of the investment activities of an Investment Manager involved in fixed-income and convertible bond arbitrage will depend on such Investment Manager's ability to identify and exploit price discrepancies in the market.
 Identification and exploitation of the market opportunities involve uncertainty.
 No assurance can be given that an Investment Manager will be able to locate investment opportunities or to correctly exploit price discrepancies.
-A reduction in the pricing inefficiency of the markets in which such Investment Manager will seek to invest will reduce the scope for the Investment Manager's investment strategies.
-In the event that the perceived mispricings underlying such Investment Manager's positions were to fail to materialize as expected by such Investment Manager, the Fund could incur a loss.
+A reduction in the pricing inefficiency of the markets in which such Investment Manager will seek to invest will reduce the scope for the Investment Manager's positions were to fail to materialize as expected by such Investment Manager, the Fund could incur a loss.